akka/akka/akka-docs/src/main/paradox/scala/stream/stages-overview.md

 Pass incoming elements to a function that return a @scala[`Future`] @java[`CompletionStage`] result.
 When the @scala[`Future`] @java[`CompletionStage`] arrives the result is passed downstream.
 Up to `n` elements can be processed concurrently, but regardless of their completion time the incoming order will be kept when results complete.
-For use cases where order does not mather `mapAsyncUnordered` can be used.
+For use cases where order does not matter `mapAsyncUnordered` can be used.

 If a @scala[`Future`] @java[`CompletionStage`] fails, the stream also fails (unless a different supervision strategy is applied)